Burning off grass, stubble, weeds, undergrowth or other vegetation is generally permitted outside the Fire Danger Period.

 - Online (Preferred) - Register online through the Fire Permits Victoria website.
 You can do so if your burn-off commences more than two hours from now.

-- By Phone - If you wish to start your burn-off immediately, or do not wish to utilise the online form, you may register your burn-off by calling ESTA on 1800 668 511, 24 hours a day, seven days a week.
-National Relay Service Users can ring 1300 555 727 and ask for Information to be relayed to ESTA via 1800 668 511
+- By Phone - If you wish to start your burn-off immediately, you may register your burn-off by calling Triple Zero Victoria on 1800 668 511, 24 hours a day, 7 days a week.
+National Relay Service Users can ring 1300 555 727 and ask for Information to be relayed to Triple Zero Victoria via 1800 668 511.

 Permits